Emperor Kōkaku

-Morohito (師仁), posthumously honored as Emperor Kōkaku (光格天皇, Kōkaku-tennō), was the 119th emperor of Japan, according to the traditional order of succession.
+Emperor Kōkaku (光格天皇, Kōkaku-tennō) was the 119th emperor of Japan, according to the traditional order of succession.
 Kōkaku reigned from 1779 until his abdication in 1817 in favor of his son, Emperor Ninkō.
 After his abdication, he ruled as (太上天皇, Daijō Tennō) also known as a (上皇, Jōkō) until his death in 1840.
 The next emperor to abdicate was Akihito, 202 years later.

 Major events in Kōkaku's life included an ongoing famine that affected Japan early into his rule.
 The response he gave during the time was welcomed by the people, and helped to undermine the shōgun's authority.
 The Kansei Reforms came afterwards as a way for the shōgun to cure a range of perceived problems which had developed in the mid-18th century but was met with partial success.

 A member of a cadet branch of the Imperial Family, Kōkaku is the founder of the dynastic imperial branch which currently sits on the throne.
 Kōkaku had one spouse during his lifetime, and six concubines who gave birth to 16 children.
 Only one son, Prince Ayahito, survived into adulthood and eventually became the next emperor.
 Genealogically, Kōkaku is the lineal ancestor of all the succeeding emperors up to the current emperor, Naruhito.

+Kōkaku was also connected to the later collateral imperial houses through Prince Fushimi Kuniie of the Fushimi-no-miya, whom he adopted in 1817.
+Kuniie subsequently received the rank of shinnō and became the ancestor of the Fushimi-line collateral houses; by the early twentieth century, apart from the emperor's immediate family, the imperial family consisted of Kuniie's descendants, and 11 collateral branches were removed from imperial status in 1947.